heseltime/heseltime.github.io/pages/rDai.md

     <p><a href="/notes">rX Feed</a> (really, notes on how to apply this stuff) and my <a href="#jku-thesis-overview">formal thesis</a> in its different parts, interlaced with these blog posts, become part of the same project, I find: <b>I hope you have fun reading!
 All credit for the techniques presented goes to the authors.
 All errors in their presentation are mine.</b> I am happy for you to <a href="mailto:jack.heseltine@gmail.com">get in touch</a> for any comments, suggestions and any notes you have for me about the material.</p>
 </div>

 _These Masters level studies are on-going (target December 2024), now full-time, and occurring in the context of the Symbolic/Mathematical Track @JKU's AI Masters in AI.
-The most up-to-date [curriculum is listed in English](https://studienhandbuch.jku.at/curr/933) and I also wrote a [concept document](/assets/pdf/AI-SE-Symbolic-Computation-Concept.pdf) for a potential Symbolic Computation direction of these studies post-Masters here in Linz, where however LLMs and their application too are taking center-stage for now, as my Masters contribution to the Zeitgeist._
+The most up-to-date [curriculum is listed in English](https://studienhandbuch.jku.at/curr/933) and I also wrote a [concept document](/assets/pdf/AI-SE-Symbolic-Computation-Concept.pdf) for a potential Symbolic Computation direction of these studies post-Masters here botuin Linz, where however LLMs and their application too are taking center-stage for now, as my Masters contribution to the Zeitgeist._

 # <a name="jku-pres"></a>Course Presentation/AI Product Analysis: Replika

-Short **course-presentation abotu the AI companion app** in its current iteration.
+Short **course-presentation about the AI companion app** in its current iteration.
 Includes use case study with persona and AI product improvement, embedded in a critical analysis.
 I am sure we will see more products along this trend.

 [![My replika with test screenshots](image-51.png)](..\assets\pdf\KVRobopsychologySS24_grouptask_group2_8-final.pdf)

-This was a JKU group work.
-Presentation delivered in May 2024.
+This was a JKU group work: I delivered the presentation in May 2024.

 # <a name="attn"></a> Attention via LSTM, the Transformer-Connection